 Speaker and Discussant Bios

-Card, GwynethCategory: Speaker, Workshop 1
+Card, GwynethCategory: Speaker, Town Hall, Workshop 1

 Gwyneth received her B.S. in Organismic and Evolutionary Biology from Harvard and her PhD. in Bioengineering from Caltech.
 She has been a Group Leader at Janelia since 2010.
 Her lab is interested in simple perceptual decision-making and uses the Drosophila escape response as a model system.
 Her lab combines high-throughput, high-resolution behavioral quantification with genetic, electrophysiological, and functional imaging techniques to assess the neural underpinnings of behavior in ecologically relevant situations.